varnish/varnish-wiki/source/content/tutorials/varnish/vcl_examples.rst

   0xb75096d0 1318329475.377475    10      obj.http.x-url ~ test0
   0xb7509610 1318329470.785875    20C     obj.http.x-url ~ test1

-Lurker Friendly Bans
+Lurker-friendly bans
 ....................

-The following snippet shows an example on how to preserve the context of a client request in the cached object:
+The following snippet shows an example of how to preserve the context of a client request in the cached object:

 .. code-block:: VCL